The weather

 July is hot and busy.
 The Portuguese heat is fortunately dry, because of the very low humidity 37 degrees in the Algarve is more comfortable than 30 degrees in the Netherlands.
 If there are periods of a number of very hot days in a row (35 and higher) then it is usually in July.
 However, air conditioning is not always necessary, if you arrange your daily rhythm to the heat and in the early afternoon seek the cool or a swimming pool then you can also have a wonderful day without air conditioning.

 The month of July has an average of zero rainy days and it rains an average of 1 mm in July for the entire month.
 That little bit of rain evaporates before it hits the ground.
-Fortunately, in the Algarve we have enormous water reservoirs in the mountains, behind large dams that also provide a good dose of ecological (hydroelectric) energy.
-Portugal is at the top of the European list in terms of ecological energy consumption, 54% of consumption is sustainable energy.
-You can make cave tours in various places in the Algarve, both in summer and winter.
+Fortunately, in the Algarve we have huge water reservoirs in the mountains, behind large dams that also provide a big boost of ecological (hydroelectric) energy.

 August